ds268393/YouTube-Downloader-Python/README.md

-1).
+- 1).
 First install the python 3.12 IDLE.
-2).
+- 2). pip install "gmail" and "pillow" library
+- 3).
 Keep all 3 files in the same directory and then you're good to go.